Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Regularity of inverses of maps in

-To see that this definition makes sense we refer to \cite{Brezis_Nirenberg_1995} or \cite[Remark 3.3]{CoDeLe03}.
+To see that this definition makes sense we refer to \cite{Brezis_Nirenberg_1995} or \cite[Rk.\ 3.3]{CoDeLe03}.
 Also, using \eqref{def:degree_integral} for a sequence of smooth maps approximating $\vec u$ we can see that for any \(\vec u \in C(\p U, \R^N)\cap W^{1,N-1}(\p U,\R^{N-1})\) such that $\mathcal L^N\big ( \vec u(\partial U)\big )=0$ the two definitions are consistent (as stated in \cite[Prop.~2.1.2]{MuSp95}).
 Thanks to Lemma \ref{N condition}, our maps $\vec u$ satisfiy the (N) property, so the condition on $\vec u(\partial U)$ is satisfied for all regular open sets $U$ that are a distance apart from the axis.
-On the one hand, by the continuity property of the degree (see e.g.\ \cite{FoGa95book}) we can see that the topological image of a bounded open set is open.
+On the one hand, by the continuity property of the degree we can see that the topological image (Definition \ref{de:imT} below) of a bounded open set is open.
 This will give us adequate ambient spaces to work with in the deformed configuration, see Equation \eqref{eq:Om'}.
 On the other hand, it is by working with the Brezis--Nirenberg degree that the Sobolev regularity of the inverses (crucial for the lower semicontinuity result presented in this paper) is obtained in the presence of singularities (Proposition \ref{INV2}).

 We will invoke many previous results about the degree and related concepts (such as the topological image or the condition INV; see below).
-Most of the references that we use in this work use the degree with slightly different assumptions on $\vec u$.
-In particular, M\"uller and Spector \cite{MuSp95} use the degree for $W^{1,p}$ maps with $p>2$.
-In their context, if $\vec u \in W^{1,p} (\O, \R^3)$ then for ``almost all'' $C^2$ open sets $U \Subset \O$ one has that $\vec u \in W^{1,p} (\p U, \R^3)$, hence (the precise representative of) $\vec u |_{\p U}$ is continuous and the degree is defined.
-The works \cite{HeMo15,BaHeMo17} are based on \cite{MuSp95} and also follow this approach.
-On the other hand, Conti and De Lellis \cite{CoDeLe03} use the degree for $H^1 \cap L^{\infty}$ maps, for the which the above continuity property does not hold.
-The works \cite{HeMo12,HeMo15} are based on \cite{CoDeLe03} and also follow this approach.
-In full truth, when we invoke results of the papers above involving the degree (or its related concepts), we should prove them again, because the assumptions or even the definitions are not exactly the same.
-Nevertheless, since their proofs apply to our case with only small modifications, we will not provide a proof.
+Most of the references that we cite use the degree with slightly different assumptions on $\vec u$.
+Nevertheless, their proofs apply to our case with only small modifications.